anelllya/portfolio/docs/blog/posts/design-system-inputs.md

 <span class="inputCaption">Additional instructions</span>

 ```

+When we talk about the structure of HTML elements, it's crucial to understand the relationship between labels and input fields.
+The "for" attribute in a label should always match the "id" attribute of the corresponding input field.
+Why?
+Because this association is what makes forms accessible and user-friendly.
+When they're correctly linked, users can click on the label itself to activate or focus on the input field, making navigation smoother and more intuitive.
+It's a small detail, but it significantly enhances the overall usability of web forms.

 And here is the result with no styling applied.
 We have only added some classes, so it is prepared for further retouches: